JohannesLorenz/LoQuality/README.txt

 Also, make sure you have the package installed containing "qdbusxml2cpp" (should also be available in the Qt4 development package).

-For running LoQuality, you will need mplayer, and, if you like, mplayer2, too.
+For running LoQuality, you will need:
-For the Flash Downloader, please install ffmpeg.
+* mplayer or mplayer2
+* ffmpeg for the flash downloader
+* youtube-dl and wget for the playlist downloader (youtube-dl must be the newest possible version)
+* ssh for the file syncher

 4 Installation
 ::::::::::::::